lambertinialessandro/lambertinialessandro/README.md

 # 👋 Hi there , I'm [lambertini alessandro](https://lambertinialessandro.github.io/lambertinialessandro/)!

-I'm a student at Sapienza University in Rome following the course in Artificial Intelligence and Robotics.
+I'm a student at Sapienza University in Rome following the master course in Artificial Intelligence and Robotics.

 # ⚡ My Skills